Timeline of the Yemeni civil war (2014–present): April

 On 14 April, former chief of staff Mahmoud al-Subaihi and Hadi's brother and intelligence chief Nasser were released by the Houthis as part of a prisoner swap with the Yemeni government.

 On 19 April, at least 85 people were killed and 322 people injured in a stampede in Sanaa, Yemen.

 Negotiations to end the civil war that includes all major combatants begin in April 2023 after Iran and Saudi Arabia resume diplomatic relations.

 September

 On 14 September a Houthi delegation visited Riyadh for what could be the final round of peace talks.

 October

-The Ayatollah succeeded in persuading the (religious) leader of the Houthis, Abdul-Malik al-Houthi, to launch at least one ballistic missile against Israel on Halloween either of Iranian design or some knock-off & it was intercepted (not in the atmosphere) by an Arrow 2.
-Houthi spokesperson Brigadier General Yahya Saree spokesman officially declared war against Israel, claiming that Ansar Allah had actually launched an entire wave of ballistic missiles & drones for Halloween.
+Houthi military spokesman Yahya Saree spokesman said the Houthis had launched a "large number" of ballistic missiles and drones at Israel.

 November

 On 1 November 2023, an Israeli Air Force F-35 shot down a Quds cruise missile.
 On 9 November 2023, the Houthis launched a ballistic missile, possibly a Hatem, against the southern Israeli city of Eilat & for a 2nd time, it was intercepted in space.
 2nd generation 2000 km range is suspected.
 However, Arrow 3s have a very high interception success rate.
 But the Houthis remain undeterred & launch Wa'aed drones at will against Israel using a flight path over the Red Sea.